 FREQUENTLY ASKED QUESTIONS

+We do not offer free consultations.
 The consultation fee is $250.

 Currently I am seeing delays like I have never seen in over 20 years of working in the field of immigration law.
 Some of the cases go through stages with each stage taking months or even years.
 If you are wondering whether an immigration lawyer can expedite the process, the answer in most cases is no.